machal/cssmine-content/nastroje-oocss.md

 -   object – i.e. a component or a block (`.button`)

--   element – an entity inside an object or a sub-object (`.button-icon` representing an icon within a button)
+-   element – an entity inside the object or a sub-object (`.button-icon` representing an icon within a button)

 -   modifier – object property (`.button-primary` representing the main